Grading and Staging of Cancer

 Grade 2.
 Moderately differentiated, intermediate grade

 What does the stage of a cancer mean?

-Once cancer is diagnosed, your healthcare provider will do more exams and tests to
+Once cancer is diagnosed, you will need more exams and tests to find out how much

-find out the size of the cancer and where it is.
-These exams and test will also help
+cancer is in your body and where it is.
+These exams and test will also help tell if

-tell whether the cancer has grown into nearby areas and if it has spread to other
+the cancer has grown into nearby areas and if it has spread to other parts of the

-parts of the body.
+body.
 This is called staging.
-The stage of a cancer is one of the most
+The stage of a cancer is one of the most important things

 Each cancer, by organ, has its own staging system.
 In most cases, the stages are listed

 as Roman numerals and can have a value of I through IV (1 to 4).
 The higher the number,

 the more advanced the cancer is.
 Letters and numbers can be used after the Roman numeral